Mason Korea: 1-1-9

 Student Health Services offers both pregnancy testing (for a fee) and counseling regarding options, resources, and services available.
 Visit the Student Health Services Pregnancy information resource center.

 Pregnancy is a protected right under Title IX.
-Should you need additional support ensuring access and equitable treatment, please contact Compliance, Diversity and Ethics to discuss your concerns with a Title IX representative.
+Should you need additional support ensuring access and equitable treatment, please contact Diversity, Equity, and Inclusion to discuss your concerns with a Title IX representative.

 Under the administration of University Life, Disability Services coordinates reasonable accommodations and disability-related services that afford students equal access to university programs and activities.
 Students are encouraged to contact Disability Services to discuss possible accommodations (e.g., classroom furniture, location to retake exam) if needing assistance with a pregnancy-related condition.